How Does Generative AI Work: Key Concepts Explained!

 Neural Networks

-Generative AI concepts depend on neural networks as their foundation.
+Generative AI models depend on neural networks as their foundation.
 Based on the design and operation of the human brain, neural networks are made up of layers of interconnected “neurons” that analyze information and acquire the ability to make choices.

 Various kinds of neural networks are often utilized in artificial intelligence, such as: